2023 Houston Astros season

 The 2023 Houston Astros season was the 62nd season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 59th as the Astros, 11th in both the American League (AL) and AL West division, and 24th at Minute Maid Park.
 They entered the season as defending World Series champions, their second title, as well both the two-time defending AL and AL West champions.
 Further, they had qualified as entrants into six consecutive American League Championship Series (ALCS), a continuation of the longest streak in franchise history.
-The Astros drew an average home attendance of 37,683 in 81 home games during the 2023 MLB season, the 7th highest in the league.

 On April 3, 2023, Yordan Alvarez hit his 100th career home run in his 372nd game, setting the record for fewest in franchise history, and the fifth fastest in major league history.
 Jose Altuve reached a number of career milestones, including 1,000 runs scored (June 13, 2023), 35 four-hit games (June 17), 200 home runs (August 5), and 2,000 hits (August 19).
 (Note: Altuve set Astros clubs records for both career 4-hit games and fewest games to reach 2,000 hits (1,631).)
 Closer Ryan Pressly became the fourth pitcher to convert 100 saves as a member of the Astros on July 25.
 The Astros reacquired Kendall Graveman and Justin Verlander at the trade deadline, mirroring moves they have made for both players in previous postseason runs.
 On the day of the trade for Verlander—August 1—Framber Valdez no-hit the Cleveland Guardians to become the first left-handed pitcher in franchise history to deliver such a feat.
 Valdez's no-hitter was the 16th no-hitter in franchise history.